-Madelynn LOVED our letter and number hunts this past year in tot school, so we will definitely be adding them into our preschool plans.
+Madelynn LOVED our letter and number hunts this past year in tot school, so we will definitely be adding them into our activities for preschool starting with our apple theme.
 Instead of finding and matching the numbers to her paper, I made the activity a bit more challenging by putting dots on our hidden apples.
-Madelynn had to find each apple, count the dots, find the number on her page and color it the matching color.
+Madelynn had to find each apple, count the dots, find the number on her page, and color it the matching color.
 So many skills at work!

 Apple Ten Frames:

-We used these ten frames for LOTS of math practice this week.
-First, Madelynn identified the large number.
-Then I planned to have her make it with play dough, but she wasn’t in the play dough mood, so we moved on to counting the apples in the ten frame.
-Next, she used a dry erase marker to practice writing the number, and finally used tweezers to grab and count out pom pom “apples” to put on the tree.
+We used these apple number sense printable mats for LOTS of math practice this week.
+First, Madelynn identified a large number.
+Then she made it with playdough and counted the apples in the ten frame.
+Next, she used a dry erase marker to practice writing the number and finally used tweezers to grab and count out pom-pom “apples” to put on the tree.